-1. Introduction
+Introduction

 The National Institute on Alcohol Abuse and Alcoholism (2019) summarized research findings that report drinking among American college students is annually associated with over 1,500 deaths, nearly 700,000 assaults, and nearly 100,000 incidences of sexual assault and date rape.
-However, colleges and universities vary in social context, with attendant variations in risky behavior among students (Lenk, Erickson, Nelson, Winters, & Toomey 2012; Page & O'Hegarty 2006; Parks & Parisi 2019).
+However, colleges and universities vary in social context, with attendant variations in risky behavior among students (Link et al., 2012; Page & O'Hegarty, 2006; Parks & Parisi, 2019).
 Some are large public universities, typically including an extensive Greek presence, major athletic visibility, and a widely heterogeneous student body.
 Large private schools may be similar in some of those respects but be more visibly characterized by an affiliation with a major religious body such as the Southern Baptist Convention or the Church of Jesus Christ of Latter Day Saints.
 Still other US secular colleges are small, private, and largely cerebral, with little or no athletic profile.
 Finally, small religious schools may reflect a culture more similar to that of a small town church.
 Where and why might the problems associated with drinking, sex, and drug use be more pronounced and of greater consequence?

 Much of the empirical literature correlating religiosity and so-called deviant behavior - drinking and reckless sex in particular - largely shows there is an inverse relationship between the two.
-Individuals who express a strong religious faith and who regularly pray and attend worship, are less likely to drink alcohol illegally, use illegal drugs, exhibit sexual deviance through pre or extra marital activity, or report problems associated with gambling and offender recidivism (Brown, Parks, Zimmerman, & Phillips 2001; Cochran and Beeghley 1991; Cochran, Chamlin, Beeghley, & Fenwick, 2004; Eitle 2011; Ford & Kadushin, 2002; Jeynes 2001; Nelson & Rooney 1982; Nie & Yang, 2019; Rivera, Lauger, & Cretacci 2018; Stansfield & Mowen, 2019).
-The inverse relationship between religiosity and deviance also seems especially prominent among religiously conservative individuals (Cochran, Beeghley, & Bock 1988; Peek, Chalfant, & Milton 1979; Peterson & Donnenwerth 1997; Welch & Leege 1991).
+Individuals who express a strong religious faith and who regularly pray and attend worship, are less likely to drink alcohol illegally, use illegal drugs, exhibit sexual deviance through pre or extra marital activity, or report problems associated with gambling and offender recidivism (Brown et al., 2001; Cochran & Beeghley, 1991; Cochran et al., 2004; Eitle, 2011; Ford & Kadushin, 2002; Jeynes, 2001; Nelson & Rooney, 1982; Nie & Yang, 2019; Rivera et al., 2018; Stansfield & Mowen, 2019).
+The inverse relationship between religiosity and deviance also seems especially prominent among religiously conservative individuals (Cochran et al., 1988; Peek et al., 1979; Peterson & Donnenwerth, 1997; Welch & Leege, 1991).

 Explanations for these correlations have focused on the group dynamics associated with belonging to religious groups or organizations through which norms for appropriate behavior are initiated, negotiated, and persist over time.
-Religious subcultures set limits on adherents' behavior and sanction those whose behavior takes them out of bounds (Bock, Cochran, & Beeghley 1987; Gay & Ellison 1993; Wellman 1999).
-Friendship networks and selective interaction within religious groups have also produced normative behavior among those so involved (Adamczyk 2009; Adamczyk & Palmer 2008; Cheadle & Schwadel 2012; Stark 1996).
-These types of studies build their logic on reference group theory (Merton and Rossi 1968), arguing that conformity to norms and resistance to deviance are rewarded by those with whom individuals choose to interact.
+Religious subcultures set limits on adherents' behavior and sanction those whose behavior takes them out of bounds (Bock et al., 1987; Gay & Ellison, 1993; Wellman, 1999).
+Friendship networks and selective interaction within religious groups have also produced normative behavior among those so involved (Adamczyk, 2009; Adamczyk & Palmer, 2008; Cheadle & Schwadel, 2012; Stark, 1996).
+These types of studies build their logic on reference group theory (Merton & Rossi, 1968), arguing that conformity to norms and resistance to deviance are rewarded by those with whom individuals choose to interact.
 Goode and Willoughby (2011) extend the logic of this insight by demonstrating developmental growth as well as lower deviance among adolescents actively involved in religious groups.
-And again, this group dynamic seems especially salient among individuals tied to religiously conservative groups (Bock, Cochran, & Beeghley 1987; Cochran et al., 1988; Gault-Sherman & Draper 2012; Roberts et al. 2001).
+And again, this group dynamic seems especially salient among individuals tied to religiously conservative groups (Bock et al., 1987; Cochran et al., 1988; Gault-Sherman & Draper, 2012; Roberts et al., 2001).